Reactant.Ops

 Generate a random array of type T

-with the given shape and seed from a uniform random distribution between 0 and 1.
+with the given shape and seed from a uniform random distribution between 0 and 1 (for floating point types).
 Returns a NamedTuple with the following fields:

 output_state